NikhilSoni1302/Predicting-Consumer-Sentiment-for-Intel-by-Team-InfinityVerse/README.md

 Before we begin, make sure you have the following software and tools installed:
 - Python 3.7 or 3.8
-- Intel Distribution of Python (optional)
+- Intel Distribution of Python
-- Intel OpenVINO Toolkit (optional)
+- Intel OpenVINO Toolkit

 Step 1: Setting up the Project Environment